Car hazard perception test

-You need to pay a fee to get access to the test.
+You need to pay a fee before you can get access to the test.
 You will have access to the test for up to 12-months.

 I'm ready to take the car hazard perception test.

-The test will take approximately 15 to 30 minutes, you will need at least that amount of time connected to the internet.
+The hazard perception test will take approximately 15 to 30 minutes, you will need at least that amount of time connected to the internet.

 An offline version of the car hazard perception test can be delivered by the Indigenous Driver Licensing Unit during their visits to communities.
 There are no exemptions from taking this test.